ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 * Automatically writes long-lived cache headers to `.htaccess` on Apache and LiteSpeed
 * Remote mirror for vendor scripts like Facebook Pixel and gtag with SRI hashes and a daily refresh
 * Script Attributes manager with dependency-aware “Defer all third-party” and “Conservative” presets
-* Render Optimizer for critical CSS, JS deferral with handle/domain allow and deny lists plus inline dependency and jQuery auto-detection, differential serving, and optional asset combination/minification with size limits and purge controls
+* Render Optimizer for critical CSS, JS deferral with handle/domain allow and deny lists plus inline dependency and jQuery auto-detection, differential serving with page-scoped entry points so modern browsers load only the ESM bundle while legacy browsers get a `nomodule` file and polyfills, and optional asset combination/minification with size limits and purge controls
 * JavaScript Manager powered by AE_SEO_JS_Detector and AE_SEO_JS_Controller for optional per-page auto-dequeue (beta), lazy loading, script replacements, handle allow/deny lists, and a Script Usage admin page for acceptance scenarios

 == Installation ==